SAP-archive/cloud-sample-spaceflight-java/-exercises-/03-ConnectService/MockServer/README.md

    - After having saved the destination, click on _Check Connection_ to verify the server responds with return code `200 OK`.
      <p align="left"><img width="480" src="res/06-CheckConnection.png" alt="Check destination connection"> </p>

+     > If you get an error, make sure you haved entered the proper URL.
+Open it in a browser window to verify the application is up and running.

 ## Next
 From here on, the application uses the server as if it would be a live SAP S/4HANA system.